AlessandroLovo/REA-Veros/README.md

 [--skip]                    start the run without asking for confirmation
 ```

-Run the script without any option to see visualize all possible options and their explanation.
+Run the script without any option to visualize all possible options and their explanation.

 Pseudocode: